rifat2z/rifatbogura/README.md

 ⚙️ Configuration
 Contact Form Setup (EmailJS)

 The contact form is configured to send emails using EmailJS.
-To make it work for you:

     Sign up at EmailJS and get your Public Key.
     Create an Email Service (e.g., Gmail) and an Email Template.